rageworx/fltk-custom/README.CMake.txt

 installed CMake you may need to adjust the path's in the alias commands.

- 2.6  Building under Windows WSL with Clang and Makefiles
+ 2.7  Building under Windows WSL with Clang and Makefiles
 ----------------------------------------------------------

 WSL, the Windows Subsystem for Linux allows developers to run a Linux environment without the need for a separate virtual machine or dual booting.
 WSL 2 runs inside a managed virtual machine that implements the full Linux kernel.
 WSL requires Windows 11.

 FLTK apps generated using WSL are Linux compatible binaries.
 To run those binaries on Windows, WSL comes with a limited built-in X11 server.
 Third party X11 servers can be installed that better support all features of FLTK.

 1) Install WSL from PowerShell with admin privileges:
      > wsl --install

 2) Reboot and open the Linux terminal.
-You will need to install the following Linux apps to compile FLTK
+You will need to install the following Linux packages to compile FLTK
      > sudo apt update
      > sudo apt install clang cmake freeglut3-dev